gaboum/eventFinder/README.md

 ## Motivation

-I've build this app in attempt to better learn React and Redux, namely async actions, animations, form validation using Redux-form and custom validators, Sass, flexboxes as well as better grasping on testing with Jest and enzyme
+I've build this app in attempt to better learn React and Redux, namely async actions, animations, form validation using Redux-form and custom validators, Sass, flexboxes for layout as well as better grasping on testing with Jest and enzyme

 ## Installation